A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Literature Review

 \section{Literature Review}

-We first discuss related studies, including peer-reviewed tertiary literature (surveys in journals, short surveys in proceedings, book chapters, surveys with empirical comparisons, etc.) from the last 10 years collating techniques, engines and/or benchmarks for querying RDF.
+We first discuss related studies.
+More specifically, we summarize peer-reviewed tertiary literature (surveys in journals, short surveys in proceedings, book chapters, surveys with empirical comparisons, etc.) from the last 10 years collating techniques, engines and/or benchmarks for querying RDF.
 We summarize the topics covered by these works in \autoref{tab:surveys}.
 We use \cmark, \pmark\ and blank cells to denote detailed, partial or little/no discussion, respectively, when compared with the current survey (the bottom row).
-We also include the number of engines and benchmarks included in the work; in some cases the respective publication does not formally list all systems/benchmarks (e.g., as a table), in which case we may write $n+$ as an estimate for the number discussed in the text.
+We also present the number of engines and benchmarks included in the extended version of this survey.
+If the respective publication does not formally list all systems/benchmarks (e.g., as a table), we may write $n+$ as an estimate for the number discussed in the text.

-Earlier surveys by Sakr et al. \cite{sakr2010relational}, Faye et al. \cite{Faye2012ASO}, Luo et al.~\cite{LuoPFHV12} focus on RDF storage for individual machines, particularly using relational storage.
-Another early survey, provided by Svoboda et al. \cite{svoboda2011linked}, rather focuses on querying RDF data over the Web.
-More recent surveys by Ma et al.~\cite{Ma2016StoringMR}, Öszu~\cite{zsu2016ASO} and Alaoui~\cite{10.1145/3368756.3369047}, Abdelaziz et al.~\cite{AbdelazizHKK17}, Elzein et al. \cite{ELZEIN2018375}, Yasin et al.~\cite{yasin2018comprehensive}, Wylot et. al~\cite{Wylot2018RDFDS}, Janke and Staab~\cite{10.1145/3066911.3066915}, Zambom Santana and dos Santos Mello~\cite{10.1145/3341105.3375753}, and Chawla et al.~\cite{ChawlaSPG20} all focus on distributed, cloud and decentralized settings, with only brief summaries of standard techniques applicable on individual machines.
-With respect to more general discussions, Pan et al.~\cite{Pan2018} provide a short survey that serves as a quick overview of the area.

-In summary, recent surveys have focused primarily on distributed (e.g., cloud) and decentralized (e.g., Web) environments.
-However, local RDF stores constitute the bulk of those found in practice~\cite{sparqlinfra2013}, where novel storage, indexing and querying techniques continue to emerge.
-This survey focuses on techniques applicable for individual machines, rather summarizing partitioning schemes for RDF graphs in distributed environments.
-In the appendix, we present a comprehensive comparison of both local and distrib\-uted RDF query engines and benchmarks.
+Sakr et al.~\cite{sakr2010relational} present three schemes for storing RDF data in relational databases, surveying works that use the different schemes.
+Svoboda et al. \cite{svoboda2011linked} provide a brief survey on indexing schemes for RDF divided into three categories: local, distributed and global.
+Faye et al.~\cite{Faye2012ASO} focus on both storage and indexing schemes for local RDF engines, divided into native and non-native storage schemes.
+Luo et al.~\cite{LuoPFHV12} also focus on RDF storage and indexing schemes under the relational-, entity-, and graph-based perspectives in local RDF engines.
+Compared to these works, we present join processing, query processing and partitioning techniques; furthermore, these works predate the standardization of SPARQL 1.1, and thus our discussion includes more recent storage and indexing techniques, as well as support for new features such as property paths.